9ee1/Capstone.NET/README.md

 # Capstone.NET
-Capstone.NET is a .NET Framework binding for the Capstone disassembly framework.
-It is written in C#, supports Capstone 3, and has a friendly and simple type safe object oriented (OO) API that is ridiculously easy to learn and quick to pick up.
+Capstone.NET is a .NET Core and a .NET Framework binding for the [Capstone disassembly framework](http://www.capstone-engine.org).
+It is written in C#, supports Capstone 4, and has a friendly and simple type safe API that is ridiculously easy to learn and quick to pick up.

 ## Features
-(+) Supports Capstone 3.
-Only the ARM, ARM64, and X86 architectures are supported right now but more are on the way!
+(+) Supports Capstone 4.
+Only the ARM, ARM64, and X86 architectures are supported right now

+(+) Supports .NET Core and .NET Framework

+(+) No external dependencies beside Capstone

-(+) A friendly and simple to use type safe object oriented (OO) API that is ridiculously easy to learn and pick up.
-I am aware the C# is an object oriented language, the wording **object oriented API** here means it has a well thought out design!
+(+) A friendly and simple to use type safe API that is ridiculously easy to learn and pick up

 (+) One of the best documented source code you'll find in an open source project, guaranteed or your money back!

+## Capstone.NET 1.x Developer Warning
+If you are actively developing an application or library, or have a stable application or library released, that has a dependency on Capstone.NET 1.x, **PLEASE READ THIS WARNING BEFORE UPGRADING TO CAPSTONE.NET 2**.

+Capstone.NET 2 **IS NOT BACKWARDS COMPATIBLE** with Capstone.NET 1.x.
+There are many, many API changes and if you do an in-place upgrade, your existing code **WILL BREAK** if you do not do significant refactoring!

+I want to apologize to everyone in advance for these breaking changes.
+I know how incredibly frustrating it can be to have a library you depend on introduce breaking changes but ultimately I feel the new code base is much cleaner and will allow for easier integration moving forward.
+I have no plans to introduce further breaking changes in the future and I am hoping the 4 year gap between the release of Capstone.NET 1.x and Capstone 2.0 will make it a little easier for everyone to forgive these changes.

+If you're interested in understanding why Capstone.NET 2 has these breaking changes, please read this section of this README.

+## Requirements
+(+) **Capstone 4 (X86/X64)**: Capstone.NET is compatible with the X86 and X64 versions of Capstone 4.
+Older versions of Capstone are not supported!

+(+) **.NET Framework 4.0+ (X86/X64)**: Capstone.NET is compatible with the X86 and X64 versions of .NET Framework 4.0 and newer.
+Older versions of .NET Framework are not supported!

+(+) **.NET Core 2.0+ (X86/X64)**: Capstone.NET is compatible with the X86 and X64 versions of .NET Core 2.0 and newer.
+Older versions of .NET Core are not supported!

+(+) **C# 7.3+**: Capstone.NET can only be compiled by a C# 7.3 or newer compatible compiler.
+Older versions of a C# are not supported!

+## Installation
+(1) **Download Capstone**: Head over to the [Capstone website](http://www.capstone-engine.org/download.html) and download either the pre-built binaries or the source code and build Capstone yourself.
+You can also head over to the [Capstone GitHub repository](https://github.com/aquynh/capstone), clone the repository, and build Capstone yourself.

+(2) **Download Capstone.NET**: Either open the NuGet Package Manager in Visual Studio and search for "_Capstone.NET_" or head over to the [NuGet website](https://www.nuget.org/packages/Gee.External.Capstone) and download the NuGet package yourself.
+You can also clone this repository and build Capstone.NET yourself.

+(3) Before you run your application, make sure you place the "_capstone.dll_" binary you downloaded or built earlier in the same directory as your application's binary.
+You'll get a run-time exception otherwise!
+If you are distributing your application, make sure your distributable package either includes the "_capstone.dll_" binary or a note instructing your users to acquire it.

+## Building
+You can build Capstone.NET by opening the included Visual Studio solution file in Visual Studio 2017 and building from there.
+The Visual Studio solution has "_Debug_" and "_Release_" configurations for X86 and X64.
+Make sure you select the combination you're targeting before you build.

+If you're like me and get a headache when looking at the [.NET Compatibility Matrix](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), you'll appreciate the fact that the Visual Studio solution actually builds 3 assemblies with a single build command.
+The first assembly targets .NET Framework 4.0, the second targets .NET Framework 4.5, and the third targets .NET Standard 2.0.
+Those 3 assemblies allow Capstone.NET to support a wide range of .NET Core and .NET Framework versions.

+The included Visual Studio solution file is a Visual Studio 2017 solution file.
+This is the most stable version of Visual Studio that has support for .NET Core, .NET Framework, and the C# 7.3 compiler.
+I have not tried any other version of Visual Studio so I am not sure if there will be problems if you attempt to open the solution file in an older version of Visual Studio.

 ## Quick Example
 ```C#